harish-shivaram/shilly-jekyll/_art/mondrain.md

 embrace of Theosophy.

-This mystical belief system &mdash; in humanity's evolution towards spiritual unity &mdash; ws popular in the West at that time, not least amongst the pioneers of abstract art, Kandinsky and Malevich.
+This mystical belief system &mdash; in humanity's evolution towards spiritual unity &mdash; was popular in the West at that time, not least amongst the pioneers of abstract art, Kandinsky and Malevich.
 Mondrain encounter with Cubism in 1911 was the critical point of his artistic development, when he removed natural forms from his pictorial vocabulary.
 Together with Theosophy,